 Why Be a Bridge Parent

-Deb Eiserman has made a career being a caregiver.
-She has been a Cottage Parent, a Residential Advisor, and now a Bridge Parent.
+Deb Eiserman has been a Cottage Parent, a Residential Advisor, and now a Bridge Parent.
 Deb stated, “Being a caregiver is to plant a seed and to watch the growth of a child.
 Sometimes you’re the one who sees that change and sometimes it’s someone else.”

 She loves working in the Bridge Parent program because she’s working with a family who wants to reunite.
 Deb is counting on the parent(s) and child(ren) wanting to work together.
 When asked what calls her to this work Deb did not hesitate.
 “Unconditional love, understanding what each child needs at the various stages in their lives, and giving a family hope that they still have time.
 Helping them get back together.”